The University of Toledo

 • Special education

-A high-quality value.
 Our successful alumni are proof that our master’s and doctoral programs can compete with programs at major universities.

-First online Ph.D. program in Ohio.
 Earn an online doctoral degree in special education curriculum and instruction.
 Part-time students can finish the doctoral program in less than five years by taking six credit hours each semester, including summers.

-Graduate assistantships provide financial support and allow students to work closely with faculty in their areas of interest.
+Provide financial support and allow students to work closely with faculty in their areas of interest.
 Assistantships funded by externally supported research projects also may be available.

-Faculty in UToledo’s curriculum and instruction program are talented, nationally recognized teachers and researchers.
+Faculty in UToledo’s Curriculum and Instruction program are talented, nationally recognized teachers and researchers.
 They are committed to our students, as well as the larger community.

 Master’s, Ed.S. and Ph.D. students work closely with expert faculty or conduct research on their own.
 Students have opportunities to research, present at national conferences and author articles with program faculty.